iamjadesmith/iamjadesmith.github.io/_projects/counting.md

 ## Checking for Mistakes

 First, I made a mistake counter and a list that would contain the people that made mistakes.
-I also made a variable called between, that would be a list containing between the numbers the mistake is made between.
+I also made a variable called between, which would be a list containing the numbers the mistake is made between.

 ```r
 mistake_counter <- 0